Mule Expression Language (MEL)

 It's important to know that MEL has not always been the de facto expression language Mule uses.
 Prior to version 3.3.0, expressions in Mule varied in syntax according to their specific evaluator.
 Thus, although these expressions supported a wide variety of functionality, the variation in syntax rules was time-consuming to learn.
-This older style of expression is written in this format:
+This older style of expression was written in the format:

 #[evaluator:expression].
-Note that a colon separates the evaluator from the expression itself.
+A colon separated the evaluator from the expression itself.

-Mule 3.3.0 introduced Mule Expression Language (MEL), which implements a single set of syntax rules that no longer requires an explicitly specified evaluator.
+Mule 3.3.0 introduced Mule Expression Language (MEL), which implements a single set of syntax rules that no longer contains an evaluator.
 The evaluator, by default, is MEL itself, and it can interpret expressions formerly associated with dozens of different evaluators.
 MEL expressions are written according to the following format:

 #[expression].
 Note the absence of the colon, which signals to Mule that this is a MEL expression; thus Mule evaluates the expression using MEL logic rather than the rules of a specific evaluator.